emilianobovetti/fpc/docs/maybe.md

   .toString();
 ```

 Sometimes nesting functions might seem the only way to go.
-There are some tricks to keep the code simple, like use `filter` method.
+There are some tricks to keep the code simple, like use [filter][maybe-filter] method.
 For example, let's write a function to update meta description only if the meta tag exists and the given description is a non-empty string:

 ```javascript